 Our brunch was right at the start of the morning, so when we were done we had time to head back to the room and relax for a while.
 The boys were of course chomping at the bit to get back to the water park, but they were at least able to amuse themselves watching some TV and playing their video games.
+They asked me some things about league of legends boosting, which I didn’t really understand, but they seemed to know a lot about and it made them happy when I helped them.
 Most importantly, Mom got to spend at least some of the morning relaxing in her big king bed in the master bedroom, and the boys generally let her do that.
 When we finally checked out, I was still curious about all those additional perks that we’d heard about on the website.
 The associate at the front desk eventually realized that they were part of a coupon book, and she passed a copy along to us.
 Indeed it’s chock full of some great Jay Peak deals, such as a family tram ride, an additional ticket for the water park, a $10 gift certificate that was good anywhere at the resort, tokens for the arcade, equipment rental at the Ice Haus Arena, etc.

 After checking out, we moved on to the water park for another session, and as we headed from the car through windy sheet drizzle, it only reinforced the fact that an indoor water park is absolutely the way to go when it comes to Jay Peak.
 You get the winter access of course, but at any time of year, you never quite know what the mountain is going to deliver for weather.
 There were a few more people at the water park today compared to last night, but the slides were essentially “walk on” again, with occasionally two or three people in front of you at the slide entry.
 I didn’t get a chance to try the surfing, but it looks like one of the coupons we received provides a lesson with one of the instructors, so that may be useful.
 I’d managed to eat well at brunch (not surprisingly), but E and the boys can’t quite pull that off, so they had some lunch at “The Warming Shelter” snack bar attached to the water park.
 By that point, Ty and I were done swimming, so we hung out in there while E and Dylan went back out for several more laps in the Big River.
 Ty and I were able to watch them from our seats as they’d float by, and we had a good time chatting and relaxing in the snack bar.
 It’s quite a disparity of environments when you are behind the glass there.
 Out in the water park it’s warm, humid and loud, but in the snack bar it was the exact opposite.